 In any business, the mechanics of its supply chain help the various management groups keep track of the flow of goods from one point to another.
 Therefore, if the supply chain loses control or has a substantial disruption, a chain of instability is created.
 This disruption influences not only the business areas, but also indirectly large portions of the economy.

 Cargo theft has notable downstream costs that exceed the value of the goods stolen.
-While it is difficult to quantify these costs, they are estimated through varied methods that are passed to the consumer through increased registration prices.
+While it is difficult to quantify these costs, they are estimated through varied methods that are passed to the consumer.

 Cargo Theft: Insurance and Brand Impact